In pursuit of liberation

 I recently attended a 10-day Vipassana course, including briefing and closing, and spent a total of 12 days.
 My aim is to share my experiences, so that those who are interested may get a feel for the course and overall teachings.

 The recent prevalence of Vipassana in the West, which originated in Buddhism, has benefited from psychology studies since 1970.
 Although meditation sounds a bit esoteric, it is simply a practice of awareness and balance of mind (equanimity), based on philosophy and practical application.
 I come across Vipassana through a book titled, "Why Buddhism is true" by Robert Wright, a professor of psychology at Harvard University.
 The title of the book is a bit catchy (and meant to grab your attention), but it is about secular Buddhism, which focuses only on the practice of Buddhism and a rationalist and evidentialist understanding of Buddhism, rather than on non-scientific perspectives.
-I have limited understanding of the difficult Buddhist theories, and would not dare discuss them here.
+I have a limited understanding of the difficult Buddhist theories, and would not dare discuss them here.

 To practise Buddhism is to refuse to spend one's days wandering in the void, to feel the present moment, to concentrate on every second, and to live seriously.